 2. Gerd Muller (West Germany)

-While he was not as popular because of sharing the limelight with Beckenbauer, the striker’s achievements stand tall on their own.
-He won the European Championships with Germany in 1972 and lifted the World Cup with his country just two years later.
-He is still regarded as the best strikers of all time to have ever played for Bayern Munich, and he is the yardstick for every elite forward who comes to Bavaria.
+While he was not as popular as his fellow German, Franz Beckenbauer, the striker's achievements speak volumes of his greatness.
+He won the Euros with Germany in 1972 and lifted the World Cup just two years later.
+He is ranked 1st in the list of best strikers of all time to have ever played for Bayern Munich, and is a source of inspiration for every forward who joins Bayern, with the best example being Robert Lewandowski, who broke his record of scoring the most goals in a single Bundesliga season.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |